AngloGold Ashanti Limited (AU) Just Got Our Attention

 BMO Capital Markets, on the other hand, stated in their research note that they expect to see AU reach a price target of $27, previously predicting the price at $30.
 The rating they have provided for AU stocks is “Market Perform” according to the report published on June 02nd, 2021.

-During the last 5 trading sessions, AU rose by +0.28%, which changed the moving average for the period of 200-days by -4.67% in comparison to the 20-day moving average, which settled at $15.38.
-In addition, AngloGold Ashanti Limited saw -30.89% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AU fell by -5.19%, which changed the moving average for the period of 200-days by -8.08% in comparison to the 20-day moving average, which settled at $15.01.
+In addition, AngloGold Ashanti Limited saw -33.84% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AU